craws/OpenAtlas/install.md

 ## Configuration

-Create the folder /var/www/your_sitename/instance
+Create the folder and file instance/production.py

-Copy install/example_config.py to instance/config.py

-Copy install/example_db.conf to openatlas/db.conf

-Change the values as appropriate.
+Copy install/example_config.py to instance/production.py and add/change the values as appropriate.

 ## Apache